Joseph Anokye

-He is a member of the New Patriotic Party and the current Director General of the National Communications Authority of Ghana.
+Joseph Anokye is a Ghanaian politician and former government official.
+A member of the New Patriotic Party, he was the Director General of the National Communications Authority from 2017 to 2025.

 Education

 Anokye holds a Bachelor of Science in Geodetic Engineering from the Kwame Nkrumah University of Science and Technology in Kumasi and a Master of Business Administration from the University of Maryland University College, College Park, MD USA.

-In August 2019, he was awarded a Certificate of Senior Executives in National and International Security Programmes from the prestigious John F. Kennedy School of Government at Harvard University, Executive Education, USA.

 Career

-Between 1994 through 1997, Mr. Anokye worked as Senior Network Engineer at the United States Postal Service (USPS) Headquarters, Washington DC.
+Between 1994 through 1997, Anokye worked as Senior Network Engineer at the United States Postal Service (USPS) Headquarters, Washington DC.
 His team of network engineers designed, installed, and maintained the USPS Wide Area Network and Local Area Network.

-Beginning September 1997, when he was employed at the Goddard Space Flight Center (GFSC), through the end of NASA's Space Shuttle Program in July 2011, Mr. Anokye supported forty-nine (49) Space Shuttle Missions: from the 87th mission (STS-86) in September 1997, to the 135th mission (STS-135) which was last Space Shuttle mission in July 2011.
+Beginning September 1997, when he was employed at the Goddard Space Flight Center (GFSC), through the end of NASA's Space Shuttle Program in July 2011, Anokye supported forty-nine (49) Space Shuttle Missions: from the 87th mission (STS-86) in September 1997, to the 135th mission (STS-135) which was last Space Shuttle mission in July 2011.
 His team, the NASA (Ground) Communications System (NASCOM) was the central nervous system that managed the terrestrial communications between ground stations, mission control centers, and other elements of spacecraft ground segments.
 Established in 1964, NASCOM also interfaced with the Deep Space Network (DSN), and provided worldwide, near real-time, transmission of commands, telemetry, voice, and television signals.
 NASCOM managed the NASA Global Mission Telecommunication Wide Area Network out of Goddard Space Flight Center in Greenbelt, Maryland.

-Mr. Anokye received the employee of the year award in the year 2007 from the NASA Information Technology Services (UNITeS) contract at Marshal Space Flight Center (MSFC) in Huntsville - Alabama, for outstanding technical services to the NASA Mission Telecommunications Network.
+Anokye received the employee of the year award in the year 2007 from the NASA Information Technology Services (UNITeS) contract at Marshal Space Flight Center (MSFC) in Huntsville - Alabama, for outstanding technical services to the NASA Mission Telecommunications Network.
 He worked at NASA GSFC until January 2016 when he returned to Ghana.